Ken Morley: Career

-Morley is a pantomime favourite and has appeared in many pantomimes including: Jack and the Beanstalk, Aladdin, Snow White, Sleeping Beauty and lots more.

-In 2010, Morley returned to Coronation Street in the 50th Anniversary Special Coronation Street: A Knights Tale alongside former Coronation Street actor Kevin Kennedy who played Curly Watts.
+Morley appeared in several pantomimes including Jack and the Beanstalk, Aladdin, Snow White, Sleeping Beauty In 2010, Morley returned to Coronation Street in the 50th Anniversary Special Coronation Street: A Knights Tale alongside former Coronation Street actor Kevin Kennedy who played Curly Watts.
 In 2011, he appeared in an episode of the children's television show Sooty as Hurbert Fanshawe.

-Morley has promoted and appeared in the adverts Coronation Street Bingo for Gala Bingo.

-In 2014, he guest starred in the ITV sitcom Benidorm as Herbert.

-In mid 2014, he was a contestant in the BBC cookery show Celebrity Masterchef.
+He also promoted and appeared in the adverts Coronation Street Bingo for Gala Bingo.
+In 2014, he guest-starred in the ITV sitcom Benidorm as Herbert, and was a contestant in the BBC cookery show Celebrity Masterchef.

 In January 2015, Morley participated in the fifteenth series of the Channel 5 show Celebrity Big Brother.
 He entered the house on Day 1, 7 January, as a Housemate and Contestant.
 On 12 January he was removed from the Big Brother house for using "racist and sexist language".
 Ofcom had earlier received 233 complaints about his behaviour.
-His wife defended Morley, explaining: "I think possibly - how should I put it - he’s been reading lots of Jacobean and Shakespearean drama.
+His wife defended Morley, explaining: "I think possibly—how should I put it—he's been reading lots of Jacobean and Shakespearean drama.
 He will have watched Breaking Bad as well.
-I know my son’s got it.
+I know my son's got it.
 He would have got it from there."
+Morley apologised "unreservedly" for his remarks and for anyone he "disappointed by saying what [he] said".

 Personal life

-Morley married secondary school teacher Sue on 27 July 1989 at Woolwich Town Hall.
+Morley married secondary school teacher Susan Staples on 27 July 1989 at Woolwich Town Hall.
+They had a son, Roger, born in 1991.